step41/boutique/README.md

 - Soft deletes have been implemented on most tables in the database.
 This was not a requirement, but simply something I thought might be nice for a demo app.
 - The database still contains the password_hash and password_plain columns for demo purposes only.
 These would obviously need to be removed in a production environment.
 - The site design is responsive and auto-hides some less critical data for optimal display purposes.
 To view all data, your viewing screen must be 1440px or larger.
 These media breakpoints are easily adjustable in the code.
+- The docker scripts will automatically create a self-signed certificate to match your test domain and allow access through SSL.
+If you want the browser warning to go away, simply export the cert and import it into your Certificate Authorities in your current browser.
+Restart the browser for the changes to take effect.
+- The current repo contains some packages and classes that are not currently in use.
+These packages were imported in anticipation of use but ultimately were not needed and can be safely ignored.
+The demo app will only utilize packages that it requires so there's no additional overhead to the application performance.
 - Any other questions?
 Please reach out and I'll do my best to answer.
 ## Requirements:
 You have been given a data dump of fake ecommerce data for users, stock,